Kristina Brandi

-Kristina Brandi (born March 29, 1977) is a former Puerto Rican tennis player.
+Kristina Brandi (born March 29, 1977) is a Puerto Rican former tennis player.
 She was the first tennis player representing Puerto Rico to win a singles match in an Olympic tennis tournament.

-Some of Brandi's career highlights: She achieved her best ranking in singles of 27 on 4 December 2000, and her high rank for doubles of 246 in June 1995.
+Some of Brandi's career highlights: She achieved her best ranking in singles of number 27 on 4 December 2000, and her highest rank for doubles of number 246 in June 1995.
 Brandi won one career singles title, in 1999 on grass at 's Hertogenbosch in the Netherlands.

 Career

 Early years

 Brandi was born and raised in San Juan, Puerto Rico, where she became interested in the sport of tennis at an early age.
 She made her professional debut in 1995 when she was 17 years old.
 Her father is Joe Brandi, who coached Pete Sampras.

 USTA Circuit

 In 2003, Brandi won the most titles of any woman on the "USTA Circuit".
 She took home trophies from six events.
-Brandi was a member of the 2003 Puerto Rican Fed Cup team where she captured the singles championship at the $75k event in Albuquerque, New Mexico plus, the $50k event in Troy, Alabama and $25k in Peachtree City, Georgia.
+Brandi was a member of the 2003 Puerto Rican Fed Cup team where she captured the singles championship at the $75k event in Albuquerque, New Mexico, plus the $50k event in Troy, Alabama and the $25k event in Peachtree City, Georgia.